umar-masood/QtNovaFramelessWindow/README.md

 ### You can add interactive widgets into Custom Title bar
 > [!IMPORTANT]
-> If you want to add widget into the custom tilebar of frameless custom window then pass window _CustomTitleBarArea() to the constructor of that widget.
+> If you want to add widget into the custom tilebar of frameless custom window then pass window _CustomTitleBarArea() to the constructor of that widget as a parent.
 ```cpp
     // Adding a button into custom title bar (interactive)
     QPushButton *titleBtn = new QPushButton("Title Action", w._CustomTitleBarArea());